rushabhnagda11/blog/_posts/2024-03-09-humans-as-an-API.md

 Fundamentally there are still 2 (maybe more) problems that are still left to humans - Communication and Decision making.

-With the advent of AI and specifically LLMs, these 2 problems move from the real of unstructured to semi structured.
+With the advent of AI and specifically LLMs, these 2 problems become more tractable and maybe a little more structured.
 # How can I be of service?

 Imagine all the work we do today as email/slack pushers.